GAIA-UNIL/G2S/DOCUMENTATION.md

 The default connection and heartbeat timeout is 30 seconds. `-TO` replaces it; `-noTO` cannot disable the finite browser timeout.
 A missing page, denied local-network request, wrong origin/session/nonce, browser error, or lost heartbeat returns an interface error rather than waiting indefinitely.
 A running simulation may exceed the timeout as long as the page continues its one-second control heartbeat.

-For production HTTPS hosting, replace the allowed origin with the exact `https://host[:port]` value, include `http://127.0.0.1:8129` in `connect-src`, and configure the production host to return the same COOP/COEP headers as `browser/serve.py`.
-Retest the exact origin in both Chrome and Firefox because local-network permission policies are browser-controlled and may change.
-Do not add wildcard CORS or broaden the listener bind address.
+For production HTTPS hosting, include `http://127.0.0.1:8129` in `connect-src` and configure the production host to return the same COOP/COEP headers as `browser/serve.py`.
+Retest in both Chrome and Firefox because local-network permission policies are browser-controlled and may change.
+Use `-browserOrigin https://host[:port]` only when an exact-origin restriction is desired; do not broaden the listener bind address.

+## Static deployment package

+`browser/deploy/` is intentionally copyable as a complete static preview site.
+It is a try-before-installing experience, not a replacement for the local G2S server: the local server remains recommended and is expected to be roughly 5–10× faster for current workloads.
+The package contains `index.html`, `app.js`, the local Lottie runtime and `assets/qs_logo.json`, Stone and Strebelle training images, the browser engine files, and both compiled Wasm variants.
+Its in-page demo runs full-size QS simulations with a new seed on every run, and the optional Python/MATLAB bridge does not use server-side simulation.
+Run `make -C build wasm` before copying the folder so the Wasm files match the current source.
+The deployment host must return COOP/COEP/CORP headers and allow `http://127.0.0.1:8129` in `connect-src`; see `browser/deploy/README.md`.

 ## Generated Python build tree